psf/policies/docs/python.org/code-of-conduct/Enforcement-Procedures.md

 ## Committee shared email address

 Code of Conduct committees need to be able to be reached by one email address.
-It is recommended that the committee use an alias which forwards email to individual members.
+It is recommended that the committee use an alias that forwards email to individual members.

 Using a mailing list is not recommended.
 This is because mailing lists typically archive all emails.
 This means new committee members gain access to all past archives.
 They can deliberately or accidentally see past reports where they have a conflict of interest.
 In order to prevent potential conflicts of interest, it is recommended to not have a mailing list archive.